Anna, Bea, Clara and Dana have many paper squares of the same size in the colours red, green, blue and white.

 thank you for showing us your anwers.

-The working in the question is not completely clear.
+The wording in the question is not completely clear. (spelling edit, it was 'working' and maybe that was confusing)

 It is hard to make the wording exact for questions like this.